thumblemonks/smurf/README.markdown

     rake

 If you want to play around with different versions, you'll need to update the Gemfile version of rails.
 While Smurf itself should work as is with Rails 3 and Rails 2.3.x, the test setup is different enough between 3 and 2.3.x that I can't make guarantees.
-If you need a previous version, look for the appropriate tag in the source code.
+Currently tests require Rails 3 to be run successfully.
+If you need a previous version of smurf, look for the appropriate tag in the source code.

 ## Meta